-The idea for Storq came about after listening to pregnant friend after pregnant friend passionately discuss maternity fashion, or the lack thereof.
+The idea for Storq came about after listening to a pregnant friend after pregnant friend passionately discusses maternity fashion, or the lack thereof.
 There’s a real desire to preserve a sense of identity and style while pregnant and not a lot of options out there for doing so.

 5. How would you describe the Storq aesthetic?
 What is the spirit of the brand?

 We believe pregnant ladies are human, too.
-Our aesthetic is clean and minimal, the ideal canvas for a women to express her own sense of style.
+Our aesthetic is clean and minimal, the ideal canvas for a woman to express her own sense of style.

 6. You also offer a body bundle and a beauty bundle.
 Why did you think it was important to offer these options, and how did you decide on the particular items to include?